-This is my all time favorite thing to make with shea butter right now!
-This really in a miracle cream and works for any rash within 24 hours of applying.
+This is my all-time favorite thing to make with shea butter right now!
+This really is a miracle cream and works for any rash within 24 hours of applying.
 You don’t have to just use it for baby either.
 If you suffer from any kind of rash this recipe should work really well for you!

 This is another recipe that technically doesn’t call for shea butter but you can add it in instead of the coconut oil in the recipe.
 It would make a great soothing bar soap that would be very good for dry hands!